kjhass/PublicKB/Control Portal/getting-started-with-white-labeling.md

 4. Click **site footer**.

-5. Click **enable** and click **save**.
+5. Click **enable** and then click **save**.

 ### Using Custom Domains
-A custom subdomain is automatically available for each account alias, in the format of `https://alias.cloudportal.io`.
-A customized 'Sign In Page' logo, if specified, appears on this URL.
+A custom subdomain is automatically available for each account alias, in the format `https://alias.cloudportal.io`.
+A customized **Sign In Page** logo, if specified, appears on this URL.
 Nothing is required for the custom domain to be available.
-It should just be promoted as the flagship login page where appropriate.
+It will be promoted as the flagship login page where appropriate.